GrapesJS/grapesjs/docs/modules/DataSources.md

 ### Accessing Stored DataSources

-When a project is loaded, GrapesJS will automatically restore the DataSources that were saved with `skipFromStorage: true`.
+When a project is loaded, GrapesJS will automatically restore the DataSources that were saved.
 You can then access and use these DataSources as usual.

 ```ts
 // After loading a project